leoetlino/botw-re-notes/README.md

 * [A 010 Editor Template for beco files](tools/beco.bt), which are used to map coordinates to map areas and/or tower areas.

+* Some code snippets in [code](code/).
+I usually rewrite the function in C++ to make game logic easier to understand, since optimised code is hard to read.
+Sometimes the snippet is just pseudocode output from Hex-Rays.
+(A lot of snippets are currently in my gists, but I'll probably move them to this repo in the future)

 ## Tools

 Originally this repository also contained a lot of tools for working with the ROM,